 Final words: short-form videos are easy to create

 We’ve already established that short videos don’t require expensive equipment or large budgets to make an impression on your audience.
-And it’s now easier than ever before to create these videos with platforms like Localhood by CrowdRiff.
+And it’s now easier than ever before to create these videos with platforms like CrowdRiff Creators, formerly known as Localhood.

 Google is increasingly investing in visual content through its Web Stories because it knows more people are spending time on platforms like Instagram and TikTok for news and information, which is Google’s bread and butter.

-That’s why CrowdRiff created Localhood Stories, which are Google Web Stories specifically for destination marketers.
+That’s why CrowdRiff created CrowdRiff Studio, a short-form video editor for every channel, allowing you to create Web Stories with ease.
 These short-form visual stories live on the open web and have unique travel features like Google map integration and can be repurposed for social platforms.
 The best part?
 They take less than a half hour to create on average and don’t have any complicated coding.

-Interested in how Localhood can bring your short-form video library up to speed?
-Get in touch to learn more!
+Interested in how CrowdRiff can bring your short-form video library up to speed?